-On the side of the road, you notice a tree trunk has been marred with the glyph of a cloven shield.
-You quickly scout the ground below, and see that it's been disturbed.
-You plunge your hands into the fresh, damp earth, and scoop out the dirt as fast as you can.
+On the side of the road, you notice a tree has been marked with the glyph of a cloven shield.
+You scout the ground below and see that it's been disturbed.
+You plunge your hands into the loose, damp earth, and scoop it away as fast as you can.
 You don't know what's buried here, but your gut tells you it's something important, something worth dying for.

-Moments later, your fingers scrap the top of a small chest.
+Your fingers scrape the top of a small chest.
 Excited, you hold your breath as you dig it out - but it's locked.
-Just as you start to wonder how difficult it would be to pick it open, you hear a happy yell: one of your fellow adventurers has ripped the key from the body of the cult leader.
+Just then, you hear a happy yell: one of your fellow adventurers has ripped the key from the body of the cult leader.

 Your hands tremble.
-You insert the key and turn it gently.
+You insert the key and turn.
 The lid pops open.
-Inside, you find a letter and a dark bundle of cloth.
-You suck in your breath, and carefully unwrap the material to reveal a decorative dagger with a black, serrated blade.
-A strange ring crafted to resemble a spider accompanies the ominous blade.
+Inside, you find a letter and a dark bundle.
+You suck in your breath, and carefully unwrap the material to reveal a decorative dagger with a strange, black blade.
+An unusual ring crafted to resemble a spider accompanies the ominous blade.
 You read the letter, and you can't help but gasp.
 Could it be?
 Could these be the lost relics of some fallen titan called Spiragos the Ambusher?